Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bảo vệ Hội nghị thượng đỉnh NATO, các khẩu đội Patriot được 'gọi tên'.
 Hình ảnh Toàn cảnh một phần của hệ thống tên lửa đất đối không phòng thủ di động, Patriot, trước khi nó được vận chuyển đến Ba Lan từ Gnoien, Đức ngày 23 tháng 1 năm 2023.
 (Nguồn: Reuters)

-To protect the NATO Summit, Patriot batteries were 'called'.
+To protect the NATO Summit, Patriot batteries were 'called by name'.
 In the photo: Patriot surface-to-air missile interceptor system .
 (Source: Reuters)

 The statement stressed that Berlin will provide land, sea and air capabilities to ensure security for the NATO Summit, scheduled to take place on July 11-12 in Vilnius (Lithuania), at NATO's request.

-The German Defense Ministry did not provide further details but said Berlin would deploy units that are already deployed on NATO's eastern flank or could be operated from Germany.
+The German Defense Ministry did not give further details but said Berlin would deploy units that are already deployed on NATO's eastern flank or could be operated from Germany.

 Regarding NATO expansion, when asked about Ukraine's desire to be officially invited to join NATO at the upcoming Summit in Lithuania, the German leader's answer, along with NATO Secretary General Jens Stoltenberg's previous statement, said that NATO member countries still have different views on Ukraine's admission.
-This shows that Kiev's desire is unlikely to become a reality at the upcoming NATO Summit.
+This shows that Kiev's wish seems unlikely to become a reality at the upcoming NATO Summit.

 Source